-Major surgical experience is also gained in the emergency and operating rooms of Yale-New Haven Hospital, so that each resident receives a progressive education in both major and minor OMS.
+A strong and comprehensive or surgical experience is gained in operating rooms of Yale New Haven Hospital to ensure each resident receives a progressive education in both major and minor OMS.

-Residents perform most outpatient OMS services in Yale-New Haven Hospital's outpatient Oral and Maxillofacial Surgery Clinic at the Saint Raphael Campus—a spacious, state-of-the-art facility that sees a wide range of patients and is fully equipped to provide the full scope of OMS ambulatory surgery and anesthesia.
-Many patients come from poor, inner city neighborhoods and face multiple health issues.
-Patients are also referred regularly for OMS care from the General Practice and Pediatric Dental residency training programs at Yale-New Haven Hospital, as well as from private practices in the area.
+Residents perform most outpatient OMS services in Yale New Haven Hospital's outpatient Oral and Maxillofacial Surgery Clinic at the Saint Raphael Campus—a spacious, state-of-the-art facility that sees wide range of patients and is fully equipped to provide the full scope of OMS ambulatory surgery and anesthesia.
+Many patients are low income, live in inner city neighborhoods and face multiple health issues.
+Patients are also referred regularly for OMS care from the General Practice and Pediatric Dental Residency Training Programs at Yale New Haven Hospital, as well as from private practices in the area.

 In addition, there is an OMS presence in the Pediatric Dental Center.
 This clinic offers a unique outpatient pediatric OMS experience, which includes office-based OMS surgery, pediatric sedation, craniofacial outpatient care and multidisciplinary care to pediatric patients while creating a collaborative interdisciplinary environment.

-The Yale-New Haven Hospital York Street Campus Dental Center is an in-hospital clinic with the General Practice Residency program that offers OMS services to medically complex inpatients.
-Experiences include surgical treatment of complex patients from Smilow Cancer Hospital, the Transplant Center, Heart and Vascular, Yale-New Haven Children’s Hospital, and the Trauma Center.
+Yale New Haven Hospital York Street Campus Dental Center is an in-hospital clinic with the General Practice Residency program that offers OMS services to medically complex inpatients.
+Experiences include surgical treatment of complex patients from Smilow Cancer Hospital, the Transplant Center, Heart and Vascular, Yale New Haven Children’s Hospital and the Trauma Center.
 Additionally, it is the site for the Yale Center for Oral Diseases, a combined oral pathology, oral medicine and oral surgery clinic.

 Residents provide hands-on care from the start of the program, although responsibilities are progressive and are based on skill and experience.
 Supervised operating experience is encouraged, with the complexity of the case matching the resident's ability.